sheha919/Coding-Dojo-Project1/README.md

 ![image](https://user-images.githubusercontent.com/50593017/194176181-b80af4dc-5587-436b-ae13-91237bc8390d.png)

+**Recommendations**

 - Out of all product categories, fruits and vegetables has the highest sales while seafood has the lowest from all types of outlets.

-The below set of bar charts illustrates how the total sales changes based on fat content of the product and type/size of the outlet.
 ![image](https://user-images.githubusercontent.com/50593017/194176205-e1ac7dfd-5275-4872-9af7-6b2e443423a5.png)

-The conclusions are;

-    - There is a high demand for low fat containing food products.
-    - The total sales are higher for medium sized and supermarket type1 stores.
+The above diagrom illustrates the total sales as percentage values when it catergorized according to fat content, outlet type and outlet size.
+The maximum sales obtained from;

+- items contain with low fat according to subplot 1
+- supermarket type 1 according to subplot 2
+- medium size outlets according to subplot 3

+**Recommendations**

+- According to this data analysis, I suggest to increase the stock of low fat items in medium sized supermarket type 1s to maximize the sales comparative to other outlets

 ![image](https://user-images.githubusercontent.com/50593017/194176232-0f6571e6-9c11-49a9-b8d0-2bb33f37ee70.png)

+According to the above plot, the minimum amount of sales occurred in grocery stores through all the range of MRP values.

 ## Performance of ML models
 |Model|Train R2|Test R2|Train RMSE|Test RMSE|